GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 Output options:
- - `-o` Save result (JSON format) in per-Aggregate files
+ - `-o`: Save result (JSON format) in per-aggregate files
- - `-p <prefix>` Prefix for resulting version information files (used with -o)
+ - `-p <prefix>`: Prefix for resulting version information files (used with -o)
-  - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a
+  - `--outputfile <filename>`: If supplied, use this output file name: substitute the AM for any %a
  - If not saving results to a file, they are logged.
- - If `--tostdout` option, then instead of logging, print to STDOUT.
+ - If use `--tostdout` option, then instead of logging, print to STDOUT.

 Omni caches getversion results for use elsewhere.
 This method skips the local cache.
  - `--ForceUseGetVersionCache` will force it to look at the cache if possible
  - `--GetVersionCacheAge <#>` specifies the # of days old a cache entry can be, before Omni re-queries the AM, default is 7
  - `--GetVersionCacheName <path>` is the path to the GetVersion cache, default is ~/.gcf/get_version_cache.json

+Options:
  - `--api-version #` or `-V #` or `-V#`: AM API Version # (default: 2)
  - `-l <configfile>` to specify a logging config file
  - `--logoutput <filename>` to specify a logging output filename